 Below is a fairly general list of closing costs.
-We will provide a specific list of your closing costs when we deliver your Good Faith Estimate.
+We will provide a specific list of your closing costs when we give you a Good Faith Estimate.

 Standard Closing Costs

-Private Mortgage Insurance (PMI) Title Insurance Flood / Quake Insurance if applicable
+Private Mortgage Insurance (PMI) Title Insurance Flood / Earthquake Insurance

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.